Juuanek/PORTFOLIO/README.md

 ## <p align="center"><a name="passions">  🚲 PASSIONS 🚲

- - Learning new things
+ ✳️ Learning new things

- - Sports
+ ✳️ Sports

- - It
+ ✳️ IT

- - Pc assembly, specifications and hardware
+ ✳️ PC assembly, specifications and hardware

- - Computer games
+ ✳️ Computer games

-- Electronics
+ ✳️ Electronics

 ## <p align="center"><a name="programminglanguages"> 󠁧󠁢 🎌 PROGRAMMING LANGUAGES 🎌 󠁧󠁢󠁥 </a>

-- Java - Beginner level
+✳️ Java - Beginner level

-- SQL - Quite Experienced
+✳️ SQL - Quite Experienced

-- SAP - Used in comercial environment
+✳️ SAP - Used in comercial environment

-- EXCEL - Used in comercial environment
+✳️ EXCEL - Used in comercial environment

-- HTML / CSS - Beginner
+✳️ HTML / CSS - Beginner